Bhat-Gurunandan/ajeeb-goa/markdown/chapter09.md

-B D Satoskar, the first editor of *Gomantak*, says that Bhau gave credit to Lokmanya Tilak for his mission of Charity.[^17] Sitaram Tengse, yet another senior journalist and former Editor of Rashtramat, says that many politicians in those days were inspired by Royist theory of Humanism, including Maharashtra’s first chief minister Y B Chavan, D B Karnik and especially veteran freedom fighter Com Shamrao Madkaikar in
+B D Satoskar, the first editor of *Gomantak*, says that Bhau gave credit to Lokmanya Tilak for his mission of Charity.[^17] Sitaram Tengse, yet another senior journalist and former Editor of *Rashtramat*, says that many politicians in those days were inspired by Royist theory of Humanism, including Maharashtra’s first chief minister Y B Chavan, D B Karnik and especially veteran freedom fighter Com Shamrao Madkaikar in